 Every platform has its own pixel or tracking functionality, which is great.
 The not-so-great part is that each platform will nearly always claim more credit than it’s due.
 This isn’t (only) because they’re trying to show their value, but partially due to a lack of tech to cross-check other platforms.

 And to be clear, no platform will ever do this as it’s not in their best interest.

 For this reason, it’s very important to have a third-party source of truth for your cross-channel marketing.
 The most common and likely easiest option is Google Analytics.
 Although it’s made by Google, it doesn’t put its ad platform on a higher pedestal than any other when it comes to tracking in the analytics tool.

 Every goal set up in Google Analytics will be attributed based on a last non-direct click model.
 Meaning that whatever channel contributed the click before the conversion (assuming there is one other than a direct website visit) will get the credit for the conversion.

 When getting your cross-channel strategies in place, don’t skip over the tracking setup portion.
 Be sure all of your channels are tracked consistently in your single source of truth to allow you to make informed decisions about optimizations.

-Although we’d always like all channels to drive direct conversions, that’s just simply not a reality.
+Although we’d always like all our advertising channels to drive direct conversions, that’s just simply not a reality.
 In most cases, multiple channels are involved in a user’s path to conversion (which is the whole point of cross-channel marketing), so it’s important to identify the role each channel is playing and at which stage.
 The Assisted Conversions report can show you how many conversions each channel or campaign contributed to, even if they weren’t the last non-direct touch.